Urmas Arumäe: Education

 Arumäe graduated from the Tartu State University (now University of Tartu) in 1988 with a degree that is equivalent to a Master of Laws degree (LLM).
 In 1992, he received an MBA from the Estonian Business School, and in 1998, graduated cum laude from the Stockholm University Department of Law with a Master of Laws (LLM) in European Union law.
 In 2010, he defended his doctoral dissertation entitled Territorial communities and the Legal Organization of their Management at the Estonian Business School and acquired a doctorate (PhD) in management science.

 Legal career

 Arumäe first established the Concordia Law Office (1995–1999), and thereafter established the Landwell Law Office (2000–2001) in cooperation with PricewaterhouseCoopers Estonia (2000–2001).
 In 2001, he re-established his law office under the original name Concordia Law Office, which operated until the end of 2005, when Arumäe entered the public sector.
 In 2011, Arumäe established a new law office under the name Andresson Consulting Network.

 Career in government

 He has also been a member of the Administrative Council of the Tallinn City Centre Administration (1993–1996).
-From 2005 to 2008, he served as the mayor of the Viimsi Rural Municipality and chairman of the Harju County Local Government Association (2006–2010).
+From 2005 to 2008, he was the mayor of the Viimsi Rural Municipality and chairman of the Harju County Local Government Association (2006–2010).
 He was the Estonian minister of justice in 1994 (2 June – 8 November).